apache/spark/docs/sql-ref-syntax-qry-select-sortby.md

   limitations under the License.
 ---
 The <code>SORT BY</code> clause is used to return the result rows sorted within each partition in the user specified order.
-When there are more than one partition
+When there is more than one partition
-<code>SORT BY</code> may return results that is partially ordered.
+<code>SORT BY</code> may return result that is partially ordered.
 This is different
 than <code>ORDER BY</code> clause which guarantees total ordering of the output.

 ### Syntax